 - A Certificate of Construction Completion (Form A709) is executed and recorded for each house.
-Grant Recipients do not have to submit Final Wage Compliance Reports for housing rehabilitation contracts unless TDA has previously determined that Davis-Bacon Labor Standards apply. - The Grant Recipient imposes and files a lien on the house, to be released once the loan is forgiven or repaid (typically five years).
-(See C9 Sample Release of Lien) - The loan is forgiven at a pro-rated rate of 1.67% per month.
+Grant Recipients do not have to submit Final Wage Compliance Reports for housing rehabilitation contracts unless TDA has previously determined that Davis-Bacon Labor Standards apply. - Photos documenting the work completed shall be submitted to TDA prior to final construction draw for each housing unit. - The Grant Recipient imposes and files a lien on the house, to be released once the loan is forgiven or repaid (typically five years).
+(See C9 Sample Release of Lien.)
+The Release of Lien must be recorded with the applicable County, a copy of the recorded document must be submitted to TDA. - The loan is forgiven at a pro-rated rate of 1.67% per month.
 Failure to comply with terms will result in the Grant Recipient's recapture of any outstanding debt obligation.
 For example, if the homeowner's total debt obligation is \$50,000 and the homeowner sells the home 36 months after completion of the rehabilitation, then at that time, \$30,000 of the loan will have been forgiven and \$20,000 remain outstanding, which will be recaptured and returned to TDA when the home is sold. - The program continues until all houses are completed in the project.